 Dan has a passion for event management and continuing medical education that has culminated in the production of a variety of trade/consumer events, specializing in CME conferences for healthcare professionals.
 Currently Dan is Vice President Business Development at Diversified Communications Canada.
 Dan is married with one adult daughter and lives in Lindsay.
 Dan joined the KLHCI Board in August 2016.

 Pat is a Bobcaygeon resident who served for many years as a CKL Councillor.
 Pat joined the KLHCI Board in January 2015.

-Cindy has been the Recruitment & Retention Coordinator for the Kawartha Lakes Health Care Initiative for the past nine years.
+Cindy has been the Recruitment & Retention Coordinator for the Kawartha Lakes Health Care Initiative for the past ten years.
 This position is responsible for the recruitment and retention of family doctors in the City of Kawartha Lakes and reports to the volunteer Board of Directors.
 In addition to her recruitment role, Cindy is the Medical Education Coordinator for the City of Kawartha Lakes.
 Assisting young people to reach their goals is a professional and personal passion which guides her work with the medical students and residents.
 She was very proud to receive the ROMP Community Education Coordinator of the Year award in 2015.
+She was also honoured to receive the Recruiter Recognition Award from the Canadian Association of Staff Physician Recruiters in 2017.
 A background in marketing and administration, including a Bachelor of Arts from the University of Toronto, has been extremely helpful in her position.
 Cindy and her family have lived in Bobcaygeon for the past 30 years.